freedomofpress/securedrop-protocol/README.md

 ## Server endpoints

 No endpoints require authentication or sessions.
 The only data store is Redis and is schema-less.
-Encrypted file chinks are stored to disk.
+Encrypted file chunks are stored to disk.
 No database bootstrap is required.

 ### /journalists